mlnotes2718/module2-project/TT Technical Report.md

 - cleaned data file in csv format in save into dbt seed folder
 - we use dbt seed to transfer the csv file to bigquery

-Batch vs. real-time loading strategies
+### Batch vs. real-time loading strategies
-- depending on the scale
 - for current situation batch processing is good enough
-- real-time load is more process intensive
+- real-time load is more process intensive and costly, need management to determine if real time is required.

-Data validation and deduplication techniques
+### Data validation and deduplication techniques
 - data validation and data deduplication is done during data cleaning using python script and pandas

 ## Data Transformation and Processing
-Transformation rules and logic
+### Transformation rules and logic
+- transformation rules and logic are defined in the schema under dbt models

-Tools used (SQL, dbt, Python, etc.)
+### Tools used (SQL, dbt, Python, etc.)
 - we use dbt as data transformation tools

-Performance optimization techniques
+### Performance optimization techniques

 ## Performance Metrics and Monitoring
-Pipeline execution time, success rate, and latency
+### Pipeline execution time, success rate, and latency
-- BigQuery is
+- Pipleline execution time is less than 5 minutes
 - Github Actions scheduler is not guarantee to process on time
 - As improvement consider using Google job scheduler to trigger the job

-Data quality and integrity checks
+### Data quality and integrity checks
+- data quality and integrity checks are done using dbt test

-Resource utilization (CPU, memory, storage)
+### Resource utilization (CPU, memory, storage)
-- The
+-

 ## Error Handling and Troubleshooting
-Common errors and resolutions
+### Common errors and resolutions

-Logging and alerting mechanisms (e.g., AWS CloudWatch, Airflow alerts)
+### Logging and alerting mechanisms (e.g., AWS CloudWatch, Airflow alerts)
 - Github Actions with email notifications

-Debugging strategies
+### Debugging strategies

 10. Security and Compliance
-Data encryption and access control
+### Data encryption and access control
 - Use service key file as it is a private repo

-Compliance with GDPR, HIPAA, or other regulations
+### Compliance with GDPR, HIPAA, or other regulations

-Audit logging and governance policies
+### Audit logging and governance policies

 ## Challenges and Recommendations
-Identified bottlenecks or inefficiencies
+### Identified bottlenecks or inefficiencies
+- Service key files, although is secured in a private repo it is best to move it to Github Secrets
+- Github scheduler do not run on time.

 Suggested improvements (e.g., performance tuning, automation)
 - use Github secrets to keep the keys
+- Use external job scheduler to trigger th workflow

 Future enhancements